Next post : ADHD: What are visual tactile cues and how to use them chevron-right

 Not having enough in your nervous system can make it especially challenging when you have ADHD to focus on important tasks when you want to.

-Setting aside time for playful or creative activities can help to top up your dopamine levels and prime your ability to focus more easily when you need to - it's like fuel for the ADHD brain.
+Setting aside time for ADHD creative activities or creative play can help to top up your dopamine levels and prime your ability to focus more easily when you need to - it's like fuel for the ADHD brain.

-Although many are used to thinking of play as frivolous and optional, regularly making time for it can be vital if you have ADHD, and can make hunkering down to more monotonous tasks far easier.
+Although many are used to thinking of play as frivolous and optional, regularly making time creative play as an ADHD adult can be vital, and can make hunkering down to more monotonous tasks far easier.

 How to schedule your play